ddwheele/android-vision/README.md

 Getting Started
 ---------------
-The samples build using Gradle in Android Studio.
+Builds using Gradle in Android Studio.
 There is no special configuration required.